SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 }
 ```

-Use the information from these two objects to compose a forecast in HTML and insert it inside the page.
-Note that the <div> with an id of "forecast" must be set to visible.
+Use the information from these two objects to compose a forecast in HTML format, and insert it inside the page.

+Note that the \<div\> with an id of "forecast" must be set to visible.

 See the examples for details.

-If an **error** occurs (the server does not respond or the location name cannot be found) or the data is not in the correct format, display "**Error**" in the **forecast section**.
+If an **error** occurs (the server does not respond, or the location name cannot be found), or if the data is not in the correct format, display "**Error**" in the **forecast section**.

 Use the following codes for weather symbols: